Wigner function shapelets: Symplectic representation of astronomical images: Practical usage in image analyses

 Let us interpret the above formulation in more detail.
 The kernel $\mathcal{M}_{JK,J'K'}$ is a positive semidefinite operator on the space of WFS coefficients and encodes the combined effect of the forward imaging channel and the recovery map.
-Its spectral properties determine which combinations of morphology and rotation charges are information--bearing and which are irretrievably lost: \begin{itemize} \item Eigenmodes of $\mathcal{M}$ with large eigenvalues correspond to charge combinations that can be faithfully recovered. \item Small or vanishing eigenvalues signal directions in $(J,K,\bQ)$--space where information is erased by PSF blurring and noise. \item The maximal achievable entanglement fidelity is obtained by restricting reconstruction to the support of $\mathcal{M}$. \end{itemize} For a stationary PSF and homogeneous noise, translational invariance ensures diagonalisation in Fourier space, while rotational covariance further constrains the kernel to be block--diagonal in the rotation charge: \bae{ \mathcal{M}_{JK,J'K'} \;\propto\; \delta_{KK'}\,\mathcal{M}^{(K)}_{JJ'}. } In this case, different $K$ sectors are independent, and information loss is governed primarily by mixing among the morphology charges $J$ within each rotation sector.
-Isotropic PSFs preserve the $K$ labels, whereas anisotropic PSFs induce off--diagonal couplings between different $J$ blocks.
-Within any symmetry--equivariant class of CPTP recovery maps $\mathcal{R}$, the entanglement--fidelity--optimal reconstruction corresponds to choosing $\mathcal{R}$ such that the effective kernel $\mathcal{K}$ is optimally inverted (with regularisation) on its support.
-In practice this leads to Wiener-- or Petz--type \cite{ Petz1986} operators that act block--by--block in $(J,K)$ space.
-The WFS basis therefore provides a natural coordinate system in which the fidelity kernel is sparse, symmetry--adapted, and directly interpretable.
+Its spectral properties determine which combinations of morphology and rotation charges are information-bearing and which are irretrievably , as follows: \begin{itemize} \item Eigenmodes of $\mathcal{M}$ with large eigenvalues correspond to charge combinations that can be faithfully recovered. \item Small or vanishing eigenvalues signal directions in $(J,K,\bQ)$ space where information is erased by PSF blurring and noise. \item The maximal achievable entanglement fidelity is obtained by restricting reconstruction to the support of $\mathcal{M}$. \end{itemize} For a stationary PSF and homogeneous noise, translational invariance ensures diagonalization in Fourier space, while rotational covariance further constrains the kernel to be block-diagonal in the rotation charge: \bae{ \mathcal{M}_{JK,J'K'} \;\propto\; \delta_{KK'}\,\mathcal{M}^{(K)}_{JJ'}. } In this case, different $K$ sectors are independent, and information loss is governed primarily by mixing among the morphology charges $J$ within each rotation sector.
+Isotropic PSFs preserve the $K$ labels, whereas anisotropic PSFs induce off-diagonal couplings between different $J$ blocks.
+Within any symmetry-equivariant class of CPTP recovery maps $\mathcal{R}$, the entanglement-fidelity-optimal reconstruction corresponds to choosing $\mathcal{R}$ such that the effective kernel $\mathcal{K}$ is optimally inverted (with regularization) on its support.
+In practice this leads to Wiener- or Petz--type \cite{Petz1986} operators that act block-by-block in $(J,K)$ space.
+The WFS basis, therefore, provides a natural coordinate system in which the fidelity kernel is sparse, symmetry-adapted, and directly interpretable.
 The WFS decomposition does not eliminate information loss---which is fundamentally bounded by $\mathcal{M}$---but renders it explicit.
-By diagonalising the symmetry structure of $\mathcal{M}$, it enables recovery maps that saturate the maximum achievable entanglement fidelity while preserving all symmetry--protected morphology and rotation modes.
+By diagonalizing the symmetry structure of $\mathcal{M}$, it enables recovery maps that saturate the maximum achievable entanglement fidelity while preserving all symmetry-protected morphology and rotation modes.